 where $M$ is the newly introduced preconditioning matrix designed particularly for regulating the behavior of accelerated sampling processes.
 This proposed preconditioning matrix $M$ balances the scale of different coordinates of the sample space, hence alleviating the ill-conditioned issue.
 For the reverse diffusion Eq.~\eqref{eq:discrete_reverse_diffusion}, we also equip with a similar preconditioning

-Theoretically, we prove that PDS can preserve both the steady-state distribution of the original Langevin dynamics and the final-state distribution of the original reverse diffusion, with the assistance of Fokker-Planck equation~\cite{gardiner1985handbook} and related techniques.
-We construct the preconditioning operator $M$ using Fast Fourier Transform (FFT)~\cite{brigham1988fast}, making its computational cost marginal.
+Theoretically, we prove that PDS can preserve both the steady-state distribution of the original Langevin dynamics and the final-state distribution of the original reverse diffusion, with the assistance of Fokker-Planck equation~\citep{gardiner1985handbook} and related techniques.
+We construct the preconditioning operator $M$ using Fast Fourier Transform (FFT)~\citep{brigham1988fast}, making its computational cost marginal.

-In this work, we make the following {\bf contributions}: {\bf (1)} For sampling acceleration, we introduce a novel \fullmodelname ~(\shortmodelname) process. \shortmodelname~preconditions the existing sampling process for alleviating ill-conditioned issues, with theoretical guarantee of keeping the original target distributions in convergence. {\bf (2)} With \shortmodelname, a variety of pretrained SGMs can be accelerated significantly for image synthesis at various spatial resolutions, without model retraining.
-In particular, \shortmodelname~delivers $29\times$ reduction in wall-clock time for high-resolution $(1024\times1024)$ image synthesis.
-Compared with latest alternatives (\eg, CLD-SGM~\cite{dockhorn2021score}, DDIM~\cite{song2020denoising}, and Analytic-DDIM~\cite{bao2022analytic}), PDS achieves superior performance on CIFAR-10 (FID score 1.99).
+In this work, we make the following {\bf contributions}: {\bf (1)} For sampling acceleration, we introduce a novel \fullmodelname ~(\shortmodelname) process. \shortmodelname~preconditions the existing sampling process for alleviating ill-conditioned issues, with {a} theoretical guarantee of keeping the original target distributions in convergence. {\bf (2)} With \shortmodelname, {various} pretrained SGMs can be accelerated significantly for image synthesis at various spatial resolutions, without model retraining.
+In particular, \shortmodelname~delivers $28\times$ reduction in wall-clock time for high-resolution $(1024\times1024)$ image synthesis.
+Compared with latest alternatives (\eg, CLD-SGM~\citep{dockhorn2021score}, DDIM~\citep{song2020denoising}, and Analytic-DDIM~\citep{bao2022analytic}), PDS achieves superior performance on CIFAR-10 (FID score 1.99).